chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 ![plot]({{ site.url }}/assets/posts/linear-regression/final.png)

-You can see that algorithm learned to draw the most optimal line over the data distribution.
+You can see that the algorithm learned to draw the most optimal line over the data distribution.

 # Prediction